tzachshabtay/MonoAGS/Docs/articles/rooms.md

 A background graphic for the room.
 The background is actually just a regular object so it can be animated or use any of the properties available on regular objects (refer to the [Objects](objects.md) section for more information).

+### Limits

+The room limits specify the boundaries for the [camera](#Camera).
+By default the room starts from (0,0) and ends with the background image size, but this can changed if needed (for example, if you want to have a "never-ending" room).

 ### Show Player?

 A flag indicating whether the player is to be shown in the room, for hiding the player from a map, for example.
 This is a convenience flag as this can be achieved by simply switching the room without moving the player to another room.